 One of my favorite spooky reads of the year is CECE RIOS AND THE DESERT OF SOULS by Kaela Rivera.
 It blends Latinx mythology and folklore with a heartwarming story about a young girl who must risk everything to save her sister from the terrifying El Sombrerón.

+Living in the remote town of Tierra del Sol is dangerous, especially in the criatura months, when powerful spirits roam the desert and threaten humankind.
+But Cecelia Rios has always believed there was more to the criaturas, much to her family’s disapproval.
+After all, only brujas—humans who capture and control criaturas—consort with the spirits, and brujeria is a terrible crime.
 When her older sister, Juana, is kidnapped by El Sombrerón, a powerful dark criatura, Cece is determined to bring Juana back.
 To get into Devil’s Alley, though, she’ll have to become a bruja herself—while hiding her quest from her parents, her town, and the other brujas.
 Thankfully, the legendary criatura Coyote has a soft spot for humans and agrees to help her on her journey.
+With him at her side, Cece sets out to reunite her family—and maybe even change what it means to be a bruja along the way.

 Author Kaela Rivera was kind enough to answer some of my most burning questions about her fantastic book.